 The main concern for any player thinking about switching to one length irons in the distance.
-How can a four iron that is shorter go the same length as a traditional four iron?
+How can a shorter four iron go the same length as a traditional four iron?
 This is a great question.

-The answer comes down to two key factors in the golf swing; they are confidence and consistency.
+The answer comes down to two key factors in the golf swing: confidence and consistency.
 You can trust me that when your 4 iron is the same length as your 7 iron, you will instantly have more confidence in the club.

 Shorter clubs give us the feeling that we are in control of our shots.

 Golfers do not experience distance loss with single length irons because the golf ball is struck more squarely.
 When you hit a golf ball in the center of the clubface with full swing speed, your results will be impressive.